Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity

 \subsection{Stability Analysis}

-Next, we find the regions of local and global stability of the $4D$ Hayward-EGB black holes, respectively, via the behaviour analysis of the specific heat ($C_+$) and Gibb's free energy ($F_+$) of the black holes.
-The local thermodynamical stability of thermodynamical systems is governed by the behaviour of their specific heat ($C_+$), such that thermodynamical systems with $C_+>0$ and $C_+<0$, respectively, are locally stable and unstable.
-We calculate the specific heat of $4D$ Hayward-EGB black holes by using \cite{ghosh,sus}
+Next, we find the local and global stability regions of the $4D$ nonsingular EGB black holes, respectively, via the behavior analysis of the specific heat ($C_+$) and Gibb's free energy ($F_+$) of the black holes.
+The local thermodynamic stability of thermodynamic systems is governed by the behavior of their specific heat ($C_+$).
+The thermodynamic systems with $C_+>0$ and $C_+<0$, respectively, are locally stable and unstable.
+We calculate the specific heat of $4D$ nonsingular EGB black holes by using~\cite{Ghosh:2008jca,Ghosh:2014pga}